telerik/xaml-docs/controls/radmap/features/providers/bing-rest-map-provider/search-location.md

 		End Class
 	{{endregion}}

-## Structured/ Unstructured URL
+## Structured / Unstructured URL

-The __Microsoft Bing Maps REST Service__ provides two URL's which you can use to search for a location by given query ([Structured/ Unstructured URL](https://msdn.microsoft.com/en-us/library/ff701711.aspx?f=255&MSPPError=-2147217396)).
-With the __R1 2018 SP2__ version of our controls, you can now change the URL which the BingRestMapProvider search mechanism use in its code.
-By the default the __BingRestSearchLocationRequest__ use Structured URL.
-To force the search functionality to use Unstructured URL you can set the __UseUnstructuredQuery__ property of the __BingRestSearchLocationRequest__ to true.
+The __Microsoft Bing Maps REST Service__ provides two URL templates which you can use to get latitude and longitude coordinates for a location by a given query.
+To learn more about these templates, please refer to the [Find a Location by Address](https://msdn.microsoft.com/en-us/library/ff701711.aspx)) MSDN article.

+With the __R1 2018 SP2__ version of our controls, you can now change the type of URL which the BingRestMapProvider's search mechanism uses in its code.
+By default, the __BingRestSearchLocationRequest__ uses the __structured__ URL template.
+To force the search functionality to use an unstructured URL template, you can set the __UseUnstructuredQuery__ property of the __BingRestSearchLocationRequest__ to __True__.

-Setting one of these URL depends on how you have structured your query.
+Setting one of these URLs depends on how you have structured your query.
 To search for a location you can type it in structured form, for example, '1 Microsoft way, Redmond WA 98052'.
-In such scenario you can use __Structured URL__.
-On another hand, if you type an unstructured address (or free form query) you should choose unstructured Bing URL for better results from service.
+In such a scenario you can use a __Structured URL__.
+On the hand, if you type an unstructured address (or free form query) you should choose the unstructured Bing URL to get better results from the service.

 #### __[C#] Example 4: Get a location by specific address__
 	{{region cs-radmap-features-providers-bing-rest-map-provider-search-location_6}}